sspiky/roblox-group-fund-tracker/README.md

 - discord.py

 ## Usage
+i cant be bothered to make a config file :D
 - put your group ids in the groups list
 - place a valid .ROBLOSECURITY in the headers after `.ROBLOSECURITY=`
 - put your bot token in the `bot.run()` at the bottom